-Phase Process Timeline Formal eligibility check Performed by the CoARA Secretariat Mid to end June 2024 Pre-assessment All applications will be made available to the July-August 2024 review panel prior to the panel meetings, for each application to be preassessed by two panel members and read by all panel members.
+Phase Process Timeline Formal eligibility check Performed by the CoARA Secretariat End of April 2025 Pre-assessment All applications will be made available to the review panel prior to the panel meetings, for each application to be preassessed by two panel members and read by all panel members.
 Each submission will be reviewed by one Lead Reviewer panellist and one Secondary Reviewer panellist.
 They will have access to each other's reviews.
-Review panels During the review panel meetings (teleconference), each application will be presented by their reviewers and discussed by the full panel.
+May 2025 Review panels During the review panel meetings (teleconference), each application will be presented by their reviewers and discussed by the full panel.
 Each application will be presented by Lead Reviewer panellists who will introduce both preassessments alongside the application.
-The review panel will then agree on an overall mark for each application and produce a ranked list of applications.
-September 2024 Panel chairs' meeting During the panel chairs meeting (teleconference), chairs of the topical panels bring results of their respective topical panels End of September - 4 October 2024 together.
+The review panel will then agree on an overall mark for each application and produce June 2025 a ranked list of applications.
+Panel chairs' meeting During the panel chairs meeting (teleconference), chairs of the topical panels bring results of their respective topical panels together.
 They agree on the overall ranking (i.e. rankings from each panel) and make final selection decisions.
-Panel meeting outcomes - consensus reports The panel members will then produce a consensus report for each application, summarising the panel discussions.
+End of June 2025 Panel meeting outcomes - consensus reports The panel members will then produce a consensus report for each application, summarising the panel discussions.
 Narrative comments (not scores) from the consensus reports will be communicated to the applicants.
-End of October 2024
+Mid-July 2025